Bruschetta made with fresh garden tomatoes, basil, onion, garlic and cheese in a balsamic vinaigrette makes a delicious appetizer or afternoon snack.

 When I first posted this recipe for Bruschetta almost 2 years ago, my photography skills weren't that stellar.
 Not that they're perfect now, but I have come a long way with practice.

-I also included this recipe in my cookbook, Carrie’s Experimental Kitchen, as it’s one of my favorite recipes.
-You should really check out the book if you haven’t already!
-This book would make the perfect addition to any kitchen, but Mother’s and Father’s Day is right around the corner and would make a great gift too!
+I also included this recipe in my cookbook as it's one of my favorite recipes.
+You should really check out the book if you haven't already!
+This book would make the perfect addition to any kitchen, but Mother's and Father's Day is right around the corner and would make a great gift too!

 - Appetizers: Stuffed Chorizo Bread, Garlic and Herb Cheese Stuffed Mushrooms, Roasted Garlic, Rosemary & Sun Dried Tomato Hummus

 - Soup: Tuscan White Bean, Beef Barley, French Onion